 The zero-shot visual recognition task with a vision-language model can be formulated as computing the cross-modality score:

-Here, the $\odot$ operator computes the score between visual and language embeddings, with cosine similarity being the common choice.
-For classification tasks, $x_t$ can be a class prompt, such as 'a photo of a {car}," or it can incorporate additional class-specific knowledge to improve performance.
+Here, the $\odot$ operator computes the score between visual and language embeddings, with cosine similarity being the common choice while some models like FLAVA use an additional module to fuse the multi-modal embeddings.
+For classification tasks, $x_t$ can be a class prompt, such as ``a photo of a {car}", or it can incorporate additional class-specific knowledge to improve performance.
 In our subsequent studies, we adopt the prompt templates used in ~\cite{radford2021clip} for classification tasks.
 We simplify $E_t(x_t)$ and $f(x_v, x_t)$ for a class $y$ to $E_t(y)$ and $f_{cls}(x_v, y)$, respectively.

-Throughout our study, we evaluate various variants of contrastive vision-language models, each with distinct backbone architectures, training data, and learning objectives.
-These variants include CLIP~\citep{radford2021clip}, OpenCLIP~\citep{openclip} (trained on the public LAION dataset~\cite{schuhmann2022laionb}), UniCL~\citep{yang2022unicl} (which incorporates classification annotations into the contrastive learning objective), KLITE~\citep{shen2022klite} (which augments alt-text with extra knowledge during training), FLAVA~\citep{singh2022flava} (trained with both cross-modal and uni-modal data and losses), and BLIP~\citep{li2022blip} (which includes uni-modal and cross-modal training, along with a captioning head for data bootstrapping).
+In our study, we evaluate various contrastive vision-language models, each with distinct backbone architectures, training data, and learning objectives, shown in \cref{table:models}.
+These variants include CLIP~\cite{radford2021clip}, OpenCLIP~\cite{openclip} (trained on the public LAION dataset~\cite{schuhmann2022laionb}), UniCL~\cite{yang2022unicl} (which incorporates classification annotations into the contrastive learning objective), KLITE~\cite{shen2022klite} (which augments alt-text with extra knowledge during training), FLAVA~\cite{singh2022flava} (trained with both cross-modal and uni-modal data and losses), and BLIP~\cite{li2022blip} (which includes uni-modal and cross-modal training, along with a captioning head for data bootstrapping).
 By examining these models, we aim to gain insights into the zero-shot visual recognition capabilities of vision-language models.